389ds/389ds.github.io/docs/389ds/development/package-release-procedure.md

 <a name="add-files"></a>Edit/Add Files
 --------------

-Usually changes will apply to multiple branches (e.g. a new release on master/F18/F17).
-It's best to work in the *master* branch, then merge or cherry-pick your changes to other branches.
+Usually changes will apply to multiple branches (e.g. a new release on rawhide/F18/F17).
+It's best to work in the *rawhide* branch, then merge or cherry-pick your changes to other branches.

--   fedpkg switch-branch master \<- make sure you are on master branch
+-   fedpkg switch-branch rawhide \<- make sure you are on rawhide branch
 -   edit the 389-ds-base\*.sh & 389-ds-base.spec file and change the version
 -   the file *packagename*-git-local.sh can be used to generate the official source tarball - see [Create\_the\_source\_tarball](release-procedure.html#create-tarball)
     -   for example: